alysongwilson/ACAS/CASD2016/tutorial.md

 author: Alyson Wilson and Jacqueline Telford
 ---

-### Tutorial 2016: Introduction to R and Data Visualization
+### Tutorial: Introduction to R and Data Visualization
 Instructor: Abel Rodriguez, Professor, Applied Mathematics and Statistics, University of California, Santa Cruz, abel@ams.ucsc.edu

 This short course covers two distinct but interrelated topics: it provides both an introduction to R (one of the premier languages for statistical analysis)